FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 ```r
 data_df <- read_tsv(filepath, col_names=c('local', 'identifier'))
 ```
-Then, after computing the mapping (as before) we can join it with the local identifier
+Then, after computing the mapping we can join it with the local identifier

 ```r
 right_join(data_df, mapping)